trimstray/the-practical-linux-hardening-guide/README.md

 Out of the box, Linux servers don’t come "hardened" (e.g. with the attack surface minimized).
 It’s up to you to prepare for each eventuality and set up systems to notify you of any suspicious activity in the future.

+You need to harden your system to protect your assets as much as possible.
 Why it's important?
 Please see a great and short article that explains hardening process step by step: [Linux hardening steps for starters](https://linux-audit.com/linux-server-hardening-most-important-steps-to-secure-systems/).

 ### How to hardening Linux?

-In my opinion you should definitely drop all non-industry policies, articles, manuals and other on your production environments.
-We have a lot of great GNU/Linux hardening policies to provide safer operating systems compatible with security protocols and security policies.
+In my opinion you should definitely drop all non-industry policies, articles, manuals and other especially on your production environments.
+This stuff exist to give false sense of security.

+We have a lot of great GNU/Linux hardening policies to provide safer operating systems compatible with security protocols.

   > Most of all you should use [Security Benchmarks/Policies](#policy-compliance) which describe consensus best practices for the secure configuration of target systems because configuring your systems in compliance with e.g. CIS has been shown to eliminate 80-95% of known security vulnerabilities.